ExCL-Docs/excl-user-docs/opslogs.md

 # September 2, 2020

-- Overnight had spotty accessibility to home directories on login; fielded two reports.
+- Overnight: had spotty accessibility to home directories on login; fielded two reports.
 Problem appears to be timing of snapshot maintenance, and duration of time it takes to delete monthly snapshots.

     - Removed a few older snapshots